microsoftgraph/ios-objectivec-imagediscovery-rest-sample/README.md

-# Office 365 Microsoft Graph Image Discovery for iOS
+# [ARCHIVED] Office 365 Microsoft Graph Image Discovery for iOS

+## IMPORTANT

+This project is being archived.
+As part of the archival process, we're closing all open issues and pull requests.

+You can continue to use this sample "as-is", but it won't be maintained moving forward.
+We apologize for any inconvenience.

+## Overview

 Image Discovery is an iOS sample app that allows you either to take a picture or to search the web for one, and process the fetched image.
 You can then save it in the cloud or mail to a recipient.
 For example, you can take a picture, convert the image to black and white, and push it to OneDrive for Business to store.